Dr. Elisa Maggio

 What is your current position at our institute?

-I'm a PhD student in the Astrophysical and Cosmological Relativity department.
+I'm a postdoctoral researcher in the Astrophysical and Cosmological Relativity department.

 How and when did you choose to do physics?